-For managing sour rot in a year that has weather conditions conducive to high sour rot risk like occurred in 2021, we are currently recommending weekly insecticide control of vinegar flies, plus pesticides targeting the causal microbes (e.g. Oxidate), starting at about 12-15 Brix for susceptible wine cultivars.
-However, we have field data over two field seasons (2020, a low sour rot season, and 2021, a high sour rot season) suggesting that applying insecticide at around 12-15 Brix and one other time closer to harvest was as effective as weekly applications, so it's possible that weekly applications are not necessary.
+For managing sour rot in a year that has weather conditions conducive to high sour rot risk like occurred in 2021, we are currently risk like occurred in 2021, we are currently recommending weekly insecticide control of vinegar flies, plus pesticides targeting the causal microbes (e.g Oxidate), starting at about 12-15 Brix for susceptible wine cultivars.
+However, we have field data over two field seasons (2020, a low sour rot season, and 2021, a high sour rot season) suggesting that applying insecticide at around 12-15 Brix and one other time closer to harvest was as effective as weekly applications, so its possible weekly applications are not necessary.
 However, our research trials used relatively small plot sizes, so we want to test this idea on a larger, more realistic scale using commercial vineyard trials.